jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 | TACACA 	|  6152  	|    5.97252    	| 18.3384 	|
 | CAGGCA 	| 101739 	|    12.8119    	| 65.4695 	|

-**directory** Hummingbird ./srlab/ustacks
+**directory** ./ustacks

 **Assembled Loci file**
 ID.tags.tsv (10 files)

+This file contains information Loci and sequence information.
+Column 1 contains SQL ID, Column 2 contains the sample ID, Column 3 contains the Locus ID, Column 7 contains Sequence Type, Column 8 contains the Stack component, Column 9 contains the Sequence ID, Column 10 contains the Sequence, Column 11 equals the Deleveraged Flag, Column 12 contains the Blacklisted Flag, Column 13 contains the Lumberjackstack Flag, Column 14 contains the Log likelihood.

 **SNP calls file**
 ID.snps.tsv (10 files)

+This file contains SNP information.
+Column 1 contains SQL ID, Column 2 contains the sample ID, Column 3 contains the Locus ID, Column 4 contains column info, Column 5 contains the type, Column 6 contains the Likelihood ratio, Columns 7-10 contain Ranks 1-4 (Majority Nucleotide, Alternative Nucleotide, Third alternative nucleotide, fourth alternative nucleotide).

 **Haplotypes/Alleles file**
 ID.alleles.tsv (10 files)

+This file contains haplotype information.
+Column 1 contains SQL ID, Column 2 contains the sample ID, Column 3 contains the Locus ID, Column 4 contains the haplotype, column 5 has the percent of reads for the haplotype, and column 6 contains the number of reads with the haplotype.

 ##
 ### cstacks output ###

 A population map tab delimited file produced outside of STACKS created with sample name and population designation.
 This file was then applied with the files produced from *ustacks* to *cstacks* to produce catalogs of all loci, snps, and haplotypes for each designated population in files Population.catalog.tags.tsv, Population.catalog.snps.tsv, Population.catalog.alleles.tsv. *cstacks* produced no error in this run but due to the lack of a population file it grouped all the selected samples into a single population catalog.
 Due to this, analysis during *sstacks* assumes no differences between samples and does not create catalogs around each population.
 Moving forward this only allows for *sstacks* and *populations* to treat all samples as sourced from a single population.
-The catalogs were output to the directory **Hummingbird/Users/srlab/ustacks.**
+The catalogs were output to the directory **./ustacks.** Below is the basic information about the catalog produced.

 |   Sample  	| K-mers 	|  Loci 	|
 |:---------:	|:------:	|:-----:	|
 | catalog 1 	|  32481 	| 28771 	|

-**directory** Hummingbird ./srlab/ustacks
+**directory** ./ustacks

 **Loci catalog file**
 batch_ 1.catalog.tags.tsv

+This file contains all the same info as the individual Loci TSVs but is an amalgamation of all samples used for the catalog.

 **SNP catalog file**
 batch_ 1.catalog.snps.tsv

+This file contains all the same info as the individual snps TSVS but is an amalgamation of all samples used for the catalog.

 **Allele catalog file**
 batch_ 1.catalog.alleles.tsv

+This file contains all the same info as the individual alleles TSVS but is an amalgamation of all samples used for the catalog.

 ##
 ### sstacks output ###

 Finally these catalogs were then used to compare individual samples to the population catalogs using the *sstacks* function which produced a matches file sample.matches.tsv. *sstacks* produces matches.tsv files for each sample only compared to the single population file.
-These files were output to **Hummingbird/Users/srlab/ustacks**
+These files were output to **./ustacks** Below you can see the information for the number of matches and haplotypes for each sample and the catalog.

 | Sample 	| Matches 	| Haplotypes 	|
 |:------:	|:-------:	|:----------:	|